kojokwakye/terminal-theme/README.md

-install this theme on a new pc
+install this theme on my new ubuntu pc

 export `terminal-theme.dconf` from repo to pc's home directory